LennaHammer/English/EVP/out/words_adjective.md

 ## 2146. compulsive ## adjective
 /kəmˈpʌl.sɪv/ INTERESTING
 [C2]so interesting or exciting that you cannot stop reading, playing, or watching it
-- This documentary about life in prison makes compulsive viewing.
+- This documentary about life in prison makes compulsive `viewing`.

 ## 2147. conceited ## adjective
 /kənˈsiːt̬.ɪd/